mkenny10/RNA_seq/MasterNotes.md

 The resultant gene names and IDs are included in the attached file signif_gene_annot_info, and this information was appended to the signif_TH-vTH+.csv file to create the modified calb_TH-_v_TH+_allgenes file (also within DESeq2_analysis).

+We input these gene names and IDs into the Candida genome page, http://www.candidagenome.org/, and UniProt, https://www.uniprot.org/, to determine the biological functions of these differentially expressed genes.
+These results were again appended to the

 # Gene Ontology Enrichment

 # Discussion